chrisnoonan98675/site/xl-release/how-to/configure-the-xl-release-sql-repository-in-a-database.markdown

 To run XL Release in a cluster setup (Active/active or active/hot standby) it is required to have the repository stored in an external database.

-Note that it is currently not possible to migrate the repository from an embedded database to an external database.
-So configure production setups with an external database from the start.
-When migrating from a previous JCR version of XL Release (version 7.2 and lower), make sure to migrate to an external database.
+**Note:** It is currently not possible to migrate the repository from an embedded database to an external database.
+Ensure that you configure production setup with an external database from the start.
+When migrating from a previous JCR version of XL Release (version 7.2 and earlier) make sure to migrate to an external database.

 More information:

 * Active/active mode: [Configure active/active](/xl-release/how-to/configure-active-active.html)
 * Active/hot standby mode: [Configure active/hot-standby](/xl-release/how-to/configure-active-hot-standby.html)
 * Backing up and restore: [Back up XL Release](/xl-release/how-to/back-up-xl-release.html)

 ## Preparing the external database